 - Select the column to which you want to add zero fill.

-- Enter the following case statement in the Formula field (replacing Column Name with the name of your column):
+- Enter the following case statement in the Formula field, replacing

 case when "Column Name" is null then 0 when "Column Name" = '' then 0 else "Column Name" end